void-ppc/void-ppc-docs/README.md

 The project will continue to provide its own repos even after majority of the changes are upstreamed.
 The longer-term goal is to have official, natively built (no cross compilation) packages in Void Linux itself; if this is not possible, the project will continue providing the repos indefinitely, as quality equivalent to the `x86_64` target is required.

 Additionally, smooth user experience is important for the project, so the default `xbps` repo locations as well as signing keys will be updated for the provided packages.
-Installer and `rootfs` builds will also be provided by the project, as well as static `xbps` and other pieces of infrastructure.
+Installer, live iso images and rootfs tarballs are also provided by the project, as well as static `xbps` and other pieces of infrastructure.

 ## Supported targets